 When a “friendly reminder” makes sense

-But if you’ve already reminded them once, stop “reminding” and start formally enforcing.
-Serial reminders train tenants that the lease is optional.
+However, if you’ve already reminded them once, stop “reminding” and start formally enforcing.
+Serial reminders train residents that the lease is optional.
+If that sounds familiar, our piece on why landlords should stop being too nice is worth a read.

 Document like you expect to need it later